Attention!

 On June 7, 2021, the French Competition Authority imposed a fine of EUR 220 million on Google.
 The FCA noted that Google had abused its dominant position in the online advertising market throughout the European Economic Area (EEA) by reciprocally applying more favorable conditions to its own display advertising intermediation services, DFP and AdX (now both available as “Google Ad Manager”) as compared to competing services, thereby distorting competition in its favor.
 The FCA found strong indications suggesting that online publishers may have suffered significant damages as a result of these anti-competitive practices.
 Publishers may claim these damages in a German civil court.

-As a legal service provider and litigation funder, we support affected publishers in pursuing their damage claims against Google.
+As a legal service provider and litigation funder, we support affected online publishers in pursuing their damage claims against Google without cost risk.
 As a team, we work closely with renowned experts to ensure an effective enforcement of your claims.
 If we cannot reach an out-of-court settlement with Google, Hausfeld’s lawyers will prepare a "class action" for European online publishers by way of an assignment model which has recently been declared permissible by the German Federal Court of Justice.
 Publishers that have suffered damages may pursue their claims against Google in German civil courts without any cost risk.
 The joint enforcement of bundled claims offers numerous advantages for your company, e.g., providing a broader data basis for calculating damages and, in the event that Google is willing to settle, a stronger negotiating position.
 We will act as the claimant, bearing all costs incurred.
 Only in the event of success, we would receive a share of the recovered amount which has been agreed upon in advance.
 If the enforcement is unsuccessful, we alone will bear all costs.

 Four puzzle pieces: one for Damages Litigation Law Firm, one for Specialised Economists, one for Legal Tech Provider and one for Litigation FunderThe four puzzle pieces now together forming a whole: Four puzzle pieces: Damages Litigation Law Firm is Hausfeld, Specialised Economists is Prof Inderst and Prof Skiera, Legal Tech Provider is adClaim Platform and Litigation Funder is adClaim Funding.
 The middle of the circle says Hausfeld Project Management.